Oregon has 9,000 positions in cybersecurity but 2,911 of them are currently unfilled according to the U.S. Department of Commerce.

-He added it's a challenging career because those currently holding companies ransom are smart.
+He added it's a challenging career because those currently holding companies to ransom are smart.

 "The attackers who are organized criminals are very clever.
 So, they're always coming up with new kinds of attacks.
-So even if you're a savvy technology person, there's new attacks coming constantly," Kawasaki said.
+So even if you're a savvy technology person, there's new attacks coming constantly."

 Humpday is low defenses day

-"You're busy, and you're in between meetings, and you're trying to check your email, and you're driving to interview somebody, and someone sends you an email that looks completely realistic, you know, 'Your bank has said you might have a security problem. ...'
+"You're busy, and you're in between meetings, and you're trying to check your email and you're driving to interview somebody, and someone sends you an email that looks completely realistic, you know, 'Your bank has said you might have a security problem...'
 It's easy just to click the link.
-And it takes everybody working together to make sure that you don't have a breach," Kawasaki said.
+And it takes everybody working together to make sure that you don't have a breach."

 Locally, Oregon State University and Mt.
 Hood Community College have strong programs.

-"You might want a four-year degree for secure software engineering, but there are hundreds of roles for someone doing a two-year degree, say for coming in and securing your firewalls," Kawasaki said.
+"You might want a four-year degree for secure software engineering, but there are hundreds of roles for someone doing a two-year degree, say for coming in and securing your firewalls."

-Kawasaki summed up the camp: "The prerequisites are being motivated, being creative and being willing to learn."
+Kawasaki sums the camp up: "The prerequisites are being motivated, being creative and being willing to learn."

 And also the career.
-Kawasaki said it's "an interesting and exciting career that I don't see an end to.
-By some measures, the average job in the cybersecurity career pays about three times the national average.
-And I've seen numbers, the average salary of a cybersecurity professional, ranging around $100,000 to $120,000 a year, for somebody in mid-career, in their 30s or 40s.
+Although it's one sided — the attacker only has to succeed once — Kawasaki says it's "An interesting and exciting career that I don't see an end to.
+By some measures, the average job in the cyber security career pays about three times the national average.
+And I've seen numbers, the average salary of a cyber security professional, ranging around $100,000 to $120,000 a year, for somebody in mid-career, in their 30s or 40s.
 You're not getting that straight out of college."